 If your loved one is taking a drug on this list, let their doctor know you’re concerned.

-They should also ask their doctor to review all their current prescription drugs, over-the-counter medications, and supplements to ensure they’re all still needed and safe to be taken together.
+They should also ask their doctor to review all their current prescription medications, over-the-counter medications, and supplements to ensure they’re all still necessary and safe to take together.

 Even if no changes are made to their current medication list, you’ll be fully aware of the potential risks and side effects of all the medications your older adult takes.